SeongheeJeon/NuxtMovieApp/README.md

 # NuxtMovieApp

-To get data from TMDB, get and set TMDB TMDB_API_KEY at .env on root.
+To get data from TMDB, get and set 'TMDB_API_KEY' at .env on root.

 ## Build Setup